GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Test The Fan Speed

-Connecting 3-pin RGB fans to your motherboard can provide additional cooling power and help reduce heat build-up in your system.
-We recommend regularly testing the fan speed to ensure that these fans are functioning correctly.
+Connecting 3-pin RGB fans to your motherboard can provide additional cooling power and help reduce system heat buildup.
+We recommend regularly testing the fan speed to ensure these fans function correctly by following steps:

 Assigning Color Modes

 Users must know how to correctly assign color modes after connecting a 3-pin RGB fan to the motherboard.
-To start, you should download and install software from the manufacturer onto their PCs if they do not receive one with the product.
+First, you should download and install software from the manufacturer onto their PCs if they do not receive one with the product.

 Software such as MSI Mystic Light Sync or ASUS Aura Sync can be used for this.
-This will provide access to an interface where various colors and lighting effects can be selected for each fan.
+It provides access to an interface where various colors and lighting effects can be selected for each fan.

 Steps For Connecting 4-Pin RGB Fans To A Motherboard